arjun619/CLI_automation_project/README.md

 ## Dependencies

 The program is designed on centos 8 system.
 So it works best on centos environment.
-However most of the functionalities are not restricted to the operating system.
+However some of the functionalities are not restricted to the operating system like AWS and docker. `

 ### AWS